2 Weekly overview

 • To learn how to give feedback in PsychoPy.

-• To apply this knowledge when completing the exercise (?sec-exercise-lab7).
+• To apply this knowledge when completing the exercise.

 To do outside the lab

-• If you have no previous experience using Python, you might want to read ?sec-python-basics before the lab.
+If you have no previous experience using Python, we would recommend to read Appendix B before the lab.

 Content